hardwario/website/content/projects/safe-drawer.en.md

 ---
 title: Catch the nosy parker who's snooping in your drawer!
 meta_title:  Catch the nosy parker who's snooping in your drawer!
-meta_description: Turn your Starter Kit from BigClown IoT into a drawer monitor and get alerts on your mobile phone.
+meta_description: Turn your Starter Kit from HARDWARIO IoT into a drawer monitor and get alerts on your mobile phone.
 We have prepared a simple guide for you.
 draft: false
 date: 2019-08-12
-description: Turn your Starter Kit from BigClown IoT into a drawer monitor and get alerts on your mobile phone.
+description: Turn your Starter Kit from HARDWARIO IoT into a drawer monitor and get alerts on your mobile phone.
 We have prepared a simple guide for you.
 tags:
   - Home project
 idea: false